 I am a Lecturer (Assistant Professor) in Applied Mathematics, specialising in Fluid Mechanics, at the School of Mathematics, and a member of the Manchester Centre for Nonlinear Dynamics, University of Manchester.

 My research interests cover a broad range of fascinating flow phenomena with applications in industrial and environmental fluid mechanics.

-- 2016 - present: Lecturer in Applied Mathematics, School of Mathematics, University of Manchester
+- 2016 - : Lecturer (Assistant Professor), School of Mathematics, University of Manchester

 - 2012 - 2016: Post-Doctoral Research Associate, DAMTP, University of Cambridge

-I started my lectureship in the Applied Mathematics Group of the School of Mathematics, University of Manchester, in September 2016.
-Previously, I was in Cambridge for quite some time.
-Between 2012 and 2016, I was a post-doctoral researcher working with Prof. Stuart Dalziel at the Department of Applied Mathematics and Theoretical Physics (DAMTP), University of Cambridge, and junior research fellow at Magdalene College, Cambridge.
-In 2012, I graduated from Churchill College, Cambridge, for my PhD.
-My thesis was on the fluid mechanics of confined turbulent jets.
-I carried out my research at the BP Institute and DAMTP with Profs Colm Caulfield and Andy Woods.
-In 2007 and 2008 I did a master by research at the National University of Singapore, working with Prof. Chew Yong Tian and Dr Christopher Yap.
-My thesis was a new data-analysis technique called the Hilbert-Huang transform.
-This was a double-degree programme with the École polytechnique, Paris, where I did my undergraduate and first Master from 2004 to 2007.
+I started my academic position in the Applied Mathematics Group of the School of Mathematics, University of Manchester, in September 2016.
+Before, I was at the University of Cambridge working as a post-doctoral researcher with Prof. Stuart Dalziel in the Department of Applied Mathematics and Theoretical Physics (DAMTP), and a Junior Research Fellow at Magdalene College, Cambridge.
+In 2012, I graduated for my PhD in Applied Mathematics at Churchill College, University of Cambridge.
+My PhD thesis was on the fluid mechanics of confined turbulent jets.
+I carried out my PhD research at the BP Institute and DAMTP with Profs Colm Caulfield and Andy Woods.
+In 2007-2008 I did a MEng at the National University of Singapore, with Prof. Chew Yong Tian and Dr Christopher Yap.
+In my Master thesis I studied a data-analysis technique called the Hilbert-Huang transform.
+Previously, I graduated from the École polytechnique in Paris, where I did a BSc and MSc between 2004 and 2007.